 The Climate Change – HAB Link

-Warm winters, cool spring, hot summer, and nutrients: When climate change and spring runoff coincide, Harmful Algae Blooms are just round the corner.
-Flooding that flushes agricultural runoff down watershed blended with ever-increasing post-treatment human nutrient load pretty much guarantees that harmful algae blooms (HABs) on on their way.
-They are coming despite the pandemic slow-down other sectors experience.
-All the primary nutrient sources are still in place despite our historical stay-at-home strategy.
-And, although our carbon emissions are lower than before the pandemic, climate change is still marching on!
+Warm winters, cool spring, hot summer, and nutrients: When climate change and spring runoff coincide, Harmful Algae Blooms (HABs) are just round the corner.
+Flooding that flushes agricultural runoff down watershed blended with ever-increasing post-treatment human nutrient load pretty much guarantees that harmful algae blooms are on their way.
+All the primary nutrient sources are still in place and climate change is still marching on!